choisohan/Digital-Garden/_notes/Dropbox/Making Of Digital Garden.md

 ---
-title: How to Customize Digital Garden with Jekyll
+title: Making Of Digital Garden
 ---

 Based on [Setting up your own digital garden with Jekyll](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll)